jonas089/L2-sequencer-utils/whitepaper/02-PoDT-abstract.md

 ## Choosing a Winner

 The mean value of the `cR` vector will be calculated and denoted as `aR`.
-The Node that owns the Proposal with a mean commitment timestamp `aT` that is closest to `aR` will be chosen by the consensus to create the next Block.
+The Node that owns the Proposal with a mean commitment timestamp `aT` that is closest to sha256(`aR`) will be chosen by the consensus to create the next Block.
 All other Nodes will not be eligible of creating this Block for the current session.
+Hashing `aR` provides resistance against 51% attacks.
+The nodes in the `cR` commitment vector will be ordered and the winner will be selected: ordered[`aR` % n], where n is the number of nodes contributing in this round.

+Every Node can verify this selection process by re-evaluating the contributions.

+For a Block to be a accepted it must have a sufficient number of contributions and the commitments must be valid.
+The selection process that incorporates the Chaos function must also be verified.

 ## Resolving Conflicts and Collisions in aT